 The future of Estonia

-To give as many people as possible a chance to participate in a pre-election discourse, Estonishing Evenings, the Telliskivi Creative City and Estonian World are hosting a public debate at the Club of Different Rooms on 28 February at 7:00 PM with candidates from the six major political parties.
-The debate is held in English and will cover topics that are relevant to the future of Estonia.
+To give as many people as possible a chance to participate in a pre-election discourse, Estonishing Evenings, the Telliskivi Creative City and Estonian World hosted a public debate at the Club of Different Rooms on 28 February at 7:00 PM with candidates from the seven major political parties.
+The debate was held in English and covered topics that are relevant to the future of Estonia.

-The confirmed debaters are Tanel Kiik (the Centre Party), a former social affairs minister and currently a deputy mayor of Tallinn; Andres Sutt (the Reform Party), a former IT minister and currently an MP; Züleyxa Izmailova (Estonia 200), a political activist; Jaak Madison (EKRE), a member of the European Parliament.
-The candidates representing Isamaa and the Social Democrats are to be confirmed.
+The debaters were Tanel Kiik (the Centre Party), a former social affairs minister and currently a deputy mayor of Tallinn; Andres Sutt (the Reform Party), a former IT minister and currently an MP; Lea Danilson-Järg (Isamaa), the justice minister; Natalie Mets (Social Democrats), an adviser at Tallinn city government; Margot Roose (Estonia 200), a climate activist; Elar Niglas (EKRE); Kätlin Kuldmaa (Right-wingers), a teacher in Narva.

-The debate will be moderated by Joao Rei, a Tallinn-based Portuguese expat and communication expert.
+The debate was moderated by Joao Rei, a Tallinn-based Portuguese expat and communication expert.

 The Estonishing Evenings series runs English-speaking events that host different speakers expressing their viewpoints and experiences on hot topics and matters concerning both the locals and non-natives living in Estonia.
 Since 2017, it has hosted over 35 events, attended by over 3,000 people from 80 different countries.